TheToriqul/docker-image-attributes/README.md

 ## 🏗️ Project Architecture

 The project demonstrates a systematic approach to Docker image attribute manipulation through a two-phase process.
-First, we start with a busybox base image and progressively build layers by adding environment variables and configuring entrypoint/command settings, creating a well-structured image hierarchy.
-Then, we implement a comprehensive verification phase that includes configuration checks, inheritance testing, and final validation, ensuring all attributes are correctly maintained across layers.
+First, I start with a busybox base image and progressively build layers by adding environment variables and configuring entrypoint/command settings, creating a well-structured image hierarchy.
+Then, I implement a comprehensive verification phase that includes configuration checks, inheritance testing, and final validation, ensuring all attributes are correctly maintained across layers.
 This methodical approach culminates in a production-ready image that maintains all specified configurations and demonstrates proper attribute inheritance patterns.

 <figure >
   <p align="center">